graysonarts/writing/poorimpulse/episode5.md

  "Great shooting!
 Now Victor, what did you find out from the Zolotovs?"

- "Right, so this bird, Casey or something, hired them to get Issa, and they dropped her at the tower of London, whitehall.
+ "Right, so this bird, Casey or whatever, hired them to get Isa, and they dropped her at the tower of London, whitehall.
 In front of the chopping block."

  "Riley, hack into CCTV and see if you can kind the exchange."